cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 ### schemaVersion

 Schema version can be used to tell Cube.js schema should be recompiled in case schema code depends on dynamic definitions fetched from some external database or API.
-This method is called on each request.
+This method is called on each request however `RequestContext` parameter is reused per application id returned by [contextToAppId](#options-reference-context-to-app-id).
 If returned string has been changed, schema will be recompiled.
 It can be used in both multitenant and single tenant environments.